matt-powelldev2784/AWS_EC2_Lamda_Image_Library/readme.md

-# NodeJs Image Library Server Hosted On AWS EC2, Images Stored In AWS S3 Bucket
+# NodeJs Image Library Server

 Node JS API Server built to enable a front end to serve an image library.
 Images are hosted in an AWS S3 Bucket.